microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaSubscribedSku.md

   - `[PrepaidUnits <IMicrosoftGraphLicenseUnitsDetail>]`: licenseUnitsDetail
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Enabled <Int32?>]`: The number of units that are enabled for the active subscription of the service SKU.
-    - `[LockedOut <Int32?>]`: The number of units that are locked out because the customer cancelled their subscription of the service SKU.
+    - `[LockedOut <Int32?>]`: The number of units that are locked out because the customer canceled their subscription of the service SKU.
-    - `[Suspended <Int32?>]`: The number of units that are suspended because the subscription of the service SKU has been cancelled.
-The units cannot be assigned but can still be reactivated before they are deleted.
+    - `[Suspended <Int32?>]`: The number of units that are suspended because the subscription of the service SKU has been canceled.
+The units can't be assigned but can still be reactivated before they're deleted.
     - `[Warning <Int32?>]`: The number of units that are in warning status.
-When the subscription of the service SKU has expired, the customer has a grace period to renew their subscription before it is cancelled (moved to a suspended state).
+When the subscription of the service SKU has expired, the customer has a grace period to renew their subscription before it's canceled (moved to a suspended state).
   - `[ServicePlans <IMicrosoftGraphServicePlanInfo[]>]`: Information about the service plans that are available with the SKU.
 Not nullable
     - `[AppliesTo <String>]`: The object the service plan can be assigned to.
 The possible values are:User - service plan can be assigned to individual users.Company - service plan can be assigned to the entire tenant.
     - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
 The possible values are:Success - Service is fully provisioned.Disabled - Service has been disabled.ErrorStatus - The service plan has not been provisioned and is in an error state.PendingInput - Service is not yet provisioned; awaiting service confirmation.PendingActivation - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)PendingProvisioning - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.